nigmasilmi/css-advanced/notes-weird-properties.md

 - `animation-fill-mode: forwards;` ensures that after the animation completes, the element retains the styles defined in the last keyframe (`100%`)—in this case, it remains visible (`opacity: 1;`) and in its final position (`transform: translateX(0);`).

 Adjusting the `animation-fill-mode` property allows you to control how elements behave before and after CSS animations, providing more control over the animation effects and their impact on the layout.

+## outline vs border

+In CSS, both `outline` and `border` are used for styling elements, but they serve different purposes:

+1. **Border:**

+   - The `border` property is used to create a visible border around an element.
+   - It has three main components: `border-width`, `border-style`, and `border-color`, which define the width, style (such as solid, dashed, double, etc.), and color of the border, respectively.
+   - Borders are part of the box model and affect the size and layout of the element they are applied to.
+   - Borders can be applied individually to each side of an element (top, right, bottom, left), or all sides at once using the `border` shorthand property.

+2. **Outline:**
+   - The `outline` property is used to create a non-rectangular border around an element, typically used to highlight an element without affecting its layout.
+   - It is often used for focus states, such as when an element receives keyboard focus or is clicked.
+   - The `outline` property has three main components: `outline-width`, `outline-style`, and `outline-color`, which define the width, style (such as solid, dashed, double, etc.), and color of the outline, respectively.
+   - Unlike borders, outlines do not affect the size or layout of the element they are applied to.
+They are drawn outside the element's border box and do not take up space.

+In summary, the main difference is that `border` affects the size and layout of an element, while `outline` is used for visual styling without affecting the layout.
+Additionally, outlines are typically used for focus states or to highlight elements temporarily, whereas borders are more commonly used for structural styling.